Frequently Asked Questions

 Please contact your hall’s Facilities Manager.

 A meal plan includes a set number of meals (block plans) or an unlimited number of meals (unlimited plans) each term.
-In addition, each plan includes a specified amount of Dining Dollars and Blue Bucks.
+In addition, each plan includes a specified amount of Dining Dollars.
 Meal plan balance information is electronically loaded onto the student's Mcard.
 Whenever the card is used, the student's meal plan account balance is automatically debited.
 Learn more about Meal Plans.

-Students can select a meal plan when they receive their contract, but can make changes to their meal plan choice during the first full month of the each semester.
+Students can select a meal plan when they receive their contract.
+You can change your meal plan choice during the first month of each term.
+There is no time limit to upgrade your plan—you can do that anytime during the semester.

 Yes.
 We use per-term pricing because student dining needs and habits change over time.
 This allows you to choose the best possible plan for each term.

-The 150 Block Plan is the basic meal plan; however, we advise a consultation with Financial Aid to determine the specifics for the given scholarship.
+The Basic Plan; however, we advise a consultation with Financial Aid to determine the specifics for the given scholarship.

 Yes.
 Students may change meal plans during the first month of each term when they have a better sense of their dining needs and habits.
 Learn how.